carlauranga/carla2-btea-nb/README.md

 The sequence comp111266_c0_seq was also searched via BLAST, however, the top hit was from a tomato, which of course is impossible in this case.

-Therefore, the protein search of *C. gigas* with the transcriptome data showed homology to a protein from Geoduck that was somewhat homologous to the Dsx protein is more likely to have a 2' -deoxynucleoside 5'-phosphate N-hydrolase activity, which might have interesting biochemical repercussions for the homolog in Geoduck that might include a role in sex differentiation.
+Therefore, the protein search of *C. gigas* with the transcriptome data showed homology to a protein from Geoduck (somewhat homologous to the Dsx protein) is more likely to have a 2' -deoxynucleoside 5'-phosphate N-hydrolase activity, which might have interesting biochemical repercussions for the homolog in Geoduck that might include a role in sex differentiation.

 **NEW SEARCH**
 From the annotated Geoduck transcriptome file obtained from SQL, a grep for the word "hormone" was performed.
 This yielded many sequences, especially from the  NCOR1 gene from mouse.
 The human NCOR1 was downloaded from NCBI.